Tuition Remission Form: Terms and Conditions

 For more information, visit the Tuition Remission Tax Information web page.

 If a student's registration status changes this may result in a change to the employee's tax liability and net payroll amount.
 If the employee does not have a current assignment, tax must be collected in the period the benefit is received via payment to USF.
 For additional wage and tax implications associated with Tuition Remission, please contact Benefits at (415) 422-2442 or firstname.lastname@example.org.

 THE EMPLOYEE SUBMITTING THIS FORM HEREBY ACKNOWLEDGES THAT:

 (1) ANY TAXABLE TUITION REMISSION BENEFITS WILL BE REPORTED TO THE INTERNAL REVENUE SERVICE AND THE CALIFORNIA FRANCHISE TAX BOARD ON THE EMPLOYEE'S FORMS W-2 FOR THE APPROPRIATE TAX YEAR(S);

-(2) HE/SHE IS RESPONSIBLE FOR PAYING ALL APPROPRIATE INCOME AND SOCIAL SECURITY TAXES RELATED TO ANY TAXABLE TUITION REMISSION BENEFITS, AND THIS MAY RESULT IN SIGNIFICANT AMOUNTS BEING WITHHELD FROM THE EMPLOYEE'S PAYROLL DISTRIBUTIONS FROM THE UNIVERSITY OF SAN FRANCISCO DURING THE PERIOD(S) IN WHICH TAXABLE TUITION REMISSION BENEFITS ARE RECEIVED; AND
+(2) THEY ARE RESPONSIBLE FOR PAYING ALL APPROPRIATE INCOME AND SOCIAL SECURITY TAXES RELATED TO ANY TAXABLE TUITION REMISSION BENEFITS, AND THIS MAY RESULT IN SIGNIFICANT AMOUNTS BEING WITHHELD FROM THE EMPLOYEE'S PAYROLL DISTRIBUTIONS FROM THE UNIVERSITY OF SAN FRANCISCO DURING THE PERIOD(S) IN WHICH TAXABLE TUITION REMISSION BENEFITS ARE RECEIVED; AND

-(3) HE/SHE HAS BEEN ADVISED OF THE FOREGOING TAX CONSEQUENCES AND HAS TAKEN APPROPRIATE STEPS TO ENSURE HE/SHE IS PREPARED FOR THE POTENTIALLY DRAMATIC REDUCTION IN HIS/HER NET PAYROLL FROM THE UNIVERSITY OF SAN FRANCISCO WHICH WILL OCCUR DURING THE PERIOD(S) IN WHICH THE TAXABLE TUITION BENEFITS ARE RECEIVED.
+(3) THEY HAVE BEEN ADVISED OF THE FOREGOING TAX CONSEQUENCES AND HAS TAKEN APPROPRIATE STEPS TO ENSURE HE/SHE IS PREPARED FOR THE POTENTIALLY DRAMATIC REDUCTION IN HIS/HER NET PAYROLL FROM THE UNIVERSITY OF SAN FRANCISCO WHICH WILL OCCUR DURING THE PERIOD(S) IN WHICH THE TAXABLE TUITION BENEFITS ARE RECEIVED.

 Students enrolled in the EMBA program are required to pay 9.5% (or 7.9% without parking validation) of the program's tuition costs plus the cost of the Global Business Practicum (GBP), which will be determined prior to the first day of class.
 This amount does not include the costs of books.
 For additional information regarding costs, please contact the EMBA program office.

 Student Accounts Information

 To avoid course cancellation or enrollment delays, please review your student account statement to verify tuition remission has been posted and that you have paid any additional fees by the semester due date.
 Through ebill & epay, students have access to view or print a recent statement, view account transactions in real-time.
 Call (415) 422-2571 or email Student Accounts (StudentAccounts@usfca.edu) for assistance with billing questions.